Costa Rica Guide

 Drinking the Water

-In 2018 the government initiated the “Paacume” reservoir plan to flood the Bebedero wetlands wildlife refuge and use a series of canals and pipelines to supply water for agriculture and residential use in Guanacaste and Nicoya.
+The “Paacume” reservoir plan was introduced to flood the Bebedero wetlands wildlife refuge and use a series of canals and pipelines to dilute the arsenic in the water for agriculture and residential use in Guanacaste and Nicoya.
 The plan is opposed by environmental groups both because of the destruction of habitat and because they say it will encourage further irresponsible development.

-In other areas municipal water supplies in most of Costa Rica are excellent.
+Municipal water supplies in most of Costa Rica are drinkable.
 Especially in the mountains the water is probably higher quality than what comes out of the tap at home.

 One of the reasons so much land is protected in parks and reserves is that Ticos recognize the importance of their watersheds.
 Water quality standards monitored and enforced by the AYA are similar to those followed in North America and Europe.